Connect with others who understand.

 Powered By

-When multiple sclerosis (MS) symptoms intensify, anxiety and discomfort can make it hard to tell if you need to take immediate action for a serious situation or weather a bad day.
-Even though an MS relapse — or flare-up — doesn’t usually require a hospital visit, it’s important to be able to recognize when a relapse is an emergency.
+When multiple sclerosis (MS) symptoms intensify, worsening anxiety and discomfort can make it hard to tell if you need to take immediate action for a serious situation or if you’re just having a bad day.
+An MS relapse — also called a flare-up, attack, or exacerbation — doesn’t usually require a hospital visit.
+However, it’s important to be able to recognize when a relapse is an emergency.

 MyMSTeam members have often expressed concern about when they should go to the hospital.
 “When do you go to the emergency room for a relapse?
 Feeling horrible,” wrote a MyMSTeam member.